Kistegez/battleship-game/README.md

 # battleship-game
 It is a school team work project game written in Java (in one week).
-It is a strategy and guessing game for two player (also can play against a dummy AI).
+The game runs in terminal It is a strategy and guessing game for two player (also can play against a dummy AI).
 Players alternate turns calling shots at the other player's ships, and the objective of the game is to destroy the opposing player's fleet.

 ### requirements
 Requires Java version 17.
+It has no server running on, the game only runs in the terminal.

 ### storage
 By default, InMemory storage is used.
 It does not require any DB to be installed, but the data are not persisted.